Heartache (song): Critical reception

 Jerry Smith of the Music Week magazine described "Heartache" a "weak, lightweight dance track" but deemed that its famous producer and mixers were likely to add some weight.
 In a review published in Smash Hits, Dave Rimmer considered that "it's clear the girls can actually sing but the song, sadly, is as boring as the title".
 Retrospectively, in 2021, British magazine Classic Pop ranked "Heartache" number 32 in their list of "Top 40 Stock/Aitken/Waterman songs".
+In 2025, Thomas Edward of Smooth Radio ranked the song 15th in his list of "Stock Aitken Waterman's 15 greatest songs, ranked" and deemed it a "soulful synth-pop bop".

 Chart performance

 On 17 January 1987, "Heartache" debuted at number 50 on the UK Singles Chart.
 Over the next three weeks, the song rose to number 22, jumped to number seven, then peaked at number two on 1 and 8 February 1987.
 During both weeks, ex-Wham! member George Michael prevented his former backup singers from reaching the top spot with "I Knew You Were Waiting (For Me)".
 After peaking, the single spent seven weeks within the UK top 75, totalling 12 weeks on the chart altogether; it is Pepsi & Shirlie's highest- and longest-charting UK single.
 It finished 1987 as the UK's 24th-best-selling hit and was certified silver by the British Phonographic Industry (BPI) for shipping over 250,000 copies.
 The song was also a top-three success in Ireland, peaking at number three and charting for six weeks.

 On the combined Pan-European Hot 100 Singles chart, "Heartache" achieved a peak of number four in its seventh week and remained on the chart for a total of 15 weeks; Music & Media magazine ranking it as Europe's 34th-most-successful song of 1987.
 It also spent ten weeks on the European Airplay Top 50, including a peak at number six for consecutive three weeks.
 It peaked at number two in three nations: Belgium, the Netherlands, and Switzerland.
 In Norway, "Heartache" reached number six for three weeks, while in West Germany, it spent four weeks at number eight.
 Elsewhere it Europe, the song charted at number 16 in Italy, number 17 in Austria, and number 31 in France.
 In New Zealand, "Heartache" became a top-10 hit, reaching number nine in July and August 1987, while in Australia, it stalled at number 49 on the Kent Music Report.
 In the United States, the song peaked at number 78 on the Billboard Hot 100 while its remix reached number two on the Billboard Dance Club Play ranking and number seven on the Billboard 12-inch Singles Sales chart.